Knowledge base

 - Infomaniak supports both IPv4 and IPv6, thus ensuring optimal connectivity for all users.

-- Only Starter (free) hosting plans and older hosting plans are not compatible: upgrade to a Serveur Cloud or hébergement mutualisé.
+- Only Starter (free) hosting and old hosting plans are not compatible: upgrade to a Cloud Server or shared hosting.

-- Compatibility with IPv4 and IPv6 means that Infomaniak's hosting service allows websites to be accessible to users with both IPv4 and IPv6 addresses.
+- Compatibility with IPv4 and IPv6 means that Infomaniak's hosting service allows websites to be accessible to users using both IPv4 and IPv6 addresses.

-- This ensures that your site can be visited by all types of devices and networks, offering an optimal experience to your users, regardless of the protocol they use to connect to the Internet.
+- This ensures that your site can be visited by all types of devices and networks, providing an optimal experience for your users, regardless of the protocol they use to connect to the Internet.

 IPv4, or Internet Protocol version 4

 This is the first version of the Internet protocol widely used since the 1980s.
-It uses 32-bit IP addresses, which allows to identify and locate devices connected to the Internet.
-However, with the exhaustion of IPv4 addresses, it has become necessary to develop a new version (read more below):
+It uses 32-bit IP addresses, which allows identifying and locating devices connected to the Internet.
+However, with the exhaustion of IPv4 addresses, it has become necessary to develop a new version (read below):

 - Example of an IPv4 address: 192.168.0.1